 UNIDO has recently coined the term Blue Industry to refer to "all traditional and emerging water-related productive activities, which contribute towards the enhancement of sustainable livelihoods, strengthening of industrial value chains, safeguarding of the environment and the facilitation and scaling up of innovation, thus positively addressing people, planet and prosperity."
-This publication represents a call for action, urging international organizations, countries, businesses, civil society and other Blue Economy stakeholders to embrace Blue Industry as an opportunity to accelerate the Blue Economy's potential to help meet the Sustainable Development Goals (SDGs).
+This publication represents a call for action, urging international organizations, countries, businesses, civil society and other stakeholders to embrace Blue Industry as an opportunity to accelerate the implementation of the Sustainable Development Goals (SDGs).
 As such, it is directed to all parties, whether in the public or in the private realm and regardless of scale of action (global, regional, national or local), that have an interest, mission or mandate in furthering the Blue Economy.
 More specifically, these potential parties include those listed below.